kera-cudmore/seaside-sewing/README.md

 * Allow coupons to be accepted in the checkout.
 * Send newsletters to users.
 * Implement Social login.
-* Create a fully functioning stock management system.
+* Create a fully functioning stock management system that updates the stock value upon insertion to the bag and returns the value to the stock if the bag session ends.
+This was currently out of scope for me currently as a student and for this project, however it is something I would really like to learn more about.
-* Add user reviews
+* Add user reviews for products with a rating facility
-* Wishlist functionality
+* Wishlist functionality for users to add and remove products from their wishlist and to send products to others perhaps through a social link on the product details page
+Create groups of users on the admin page, to enable sending out specific emails, such as birthday coupons or loyal customer coupons.
+This section could also be used to create different mailing groups for newletters depending on users preferences.

 ### Accessibility